dotnet/docs/docs/standard/modern-web-apps-azure-architecture/modern-web-applications-characteristics.md

 Single Page Applications (SPAs), by contrast, involve very few dynamically generated server-side page loads (if any).
 Many SPAs are initialized within a static HTML file which loads the necessary JavaScript libraries to start and run the app.
 These apps make heavy usage of web APIs for their data needs, and can provide much richer user experiences.

 Many web applications involve a combination of traditional web application behavior (typically for content) and SPAs (for interactivity).
-ASP.NET Core supports both MVC and web APIs in the same application, using the same set of tools and underlying framework libraries.
+ASP.NET Core supports both MVC (Views and/or Razor Pages) and web APIs in the same application, using the same set of tools and underlying framework libraries.

 ## Simple Development and Deployment